mricon/b4/docs/maintainer/mbox.rst

   This lets you force b4 to ignore cache and retrieve the latest results.

+``--single-message`` **(0.13+)**
+  By default, b4 will retrieve the entire thread, but sometimes you really just want a single message.
+This helps when someone posts a patch in the middle of a long thread and you just want that patch and ignore the rest of what is going on.

 ``-o OUTDIR, --outdir OUTDIR``
   Instead of writing the .mbox file to the current directory, write it to this location instead.
 You can also pass a path to an existing